Choose your settings

 Monitor the situation closely

 The time of uncertainty has been disruptive in many regards on both a human and economic level.
 But that doesn’t mean the transfer can’t go ahead as planned.
 Some sectors have been hit hard, but others seem to be managing alright.
-If you’ve been heavily impacted by the crisis, don’t panic.
 Your priority should be managing the uncertainty and protecting your company’s cash flow without losing sight of your ultimate goal: to complete the transfer.
 Even so, evaluating a company’s performance in the current environment is a challenge in any industry.

 What’s the right price?

 That’s the million-dollar question!
-When the economy is in crisis, it can be hard to get a clear handle on a company’s value.
-Don’t just look at the drop in earnings or the financial losses caused by the pandemic.
+Don’t just look at the drop in earnings or the financial losses caused by the economic uncertainty.
 Remember that the company’s value may be impacted in the short term, but not necessarily the long term.
 It’s also important to look at previous years’ balance sheets and future projections.
 A number of other considerations could influence the valuation as well, such as:

 • Does the business have a strong culture of innovation?